dirkbo/cs_python/README.md

 ### CRYPTSHARE_CORS_ORIGIN"
 Default Value is "https://localhost".
 When configured, the origin will be used as default CORS origin.

+### TWILIO_ACCOUNT_SID
+Optional, Passwords can't be sent by sms if not configured.

+Twilio Account access for sending password by SMS.

+### TWILIO_AUTH_TOKEN
+Optional, Passwords can't be sent by sms if not configured.

+Twilio Account access for sending password by SMS.

+### TWILIO_SENDER_PHONE
+Optional, Passwords can't be sent by sms if not configured.

+Phone Number to send password sms from.

 # Examples

 ## Shell examples